lyokha/sudokurapid/README.md

 | `--disable-sudokuRapidQt-Xdg`  | do not install XDG files for sudokuRapidQt |
 | `--enable-debug`               | enable printing solution stack to stdout   |

+#### RPM packages

+RPM packages can be built using spec file *sudokurapid.spec*.
+The build creates two packages: *sudokurapid-devel* which contains *libsudokuRapid* and *sudokuRapidConsole*, and *sudokurapid-qt* which contains *sudokuRapidQt*.
+The two packages can be installed independently.